A Brief Introduction of China

 The land of China descends from west to east in a tiered shape.
 In the west rises the Tibet Plateau, hailed as "the Roof of the World" with the world's highest peak Mount Everest.
 The central part, containing basins and plateaus, is hilly and forested.
 While 70 percent of China is mountainous, its long eastern region is dominated by river plains.

 With an estimated population of over 1.3 billion, China is known as the world's most populous country.
-To control the growth of population, a family planning policy has been introduced since the 1970s, which is however loosened in recent year due to aged population.
+To control the growth of the population, a family planning policy has been introduced since the 1970s, which is however loosened in recent years due to the aged population.

 There are 56 ethnic groups in China.
 Although the Han people constitute 92 percent of the total population, there are 96.5 million ethnic minority people living in China, mainly in mountainous areas.
 Some ethnic groups have a population of more than one million, such as Zhuang, Hui, Uyghur, Miao, Tibetan, etc. Sometimes it's possible to tell what ethnic group a person belongs to from costume.